You're Not Alone. We're Here to Help.

 `

-❓How can I rekindle my love for my husband.
+How can I rekindle my love for my husband.
 He has hurt me over time with his words and his actions, now I feel nothing.
 I am here for the sake of our children.

 `

+📖This woman would need to speak to counsellor /pastor please to help her to identify if she is a talking about domestic abuse – by saying hurt me over time with his words and his actions.
 If she has been hurt over time with his words and actions – this means she has been emotionally and perhaps physically assaulted by her husband, and she is still being treated this way as she says she is still here for the sake of their children.
 So clearly this is a serious domestic violence situation:

 • Please dear woman know that your children are also victims of your husband words and actions – even if those words and actions are not towards them directly but seeing and hearing the negative words and actions of their father towards you means that they are also suffering abuse and this is impacting negatively on their lives currently and could have greater negative impact on their own emotional and behavioural development as well.

-• Dear woman you cannot rekindle your love for the man who has subjected you to abuse for a long time and he is still abusing you emotionally and perhaps physically – because you are already broken, bruised and wounded over the years that you actually really need help to recognise what you are going through is abuse; you will need to repaired emotionally and psychologically, you will need to heal, regain yourself, be restored so you can develop the capacity to love the right way but the abuse needs to end first before all these can start.
+• So dear woman you are really not doing any good to your children if you remain in this situation and do nothing to protect them and yourself by removing yourself and your children from such a toxic situation so that the man can then get help for himself to make positive changes to his behaviour. • Dear woman you cannot rekindle your love for the man who has subjected you to abuse for a long time and he is still abusing you emotionally and perhaps physically – because you are already broken, bruised and wounded over the years that you actually really need help to recognise what you are going through is abuse; you will need to repaired emotionally and psychologically, you will need to heal, regain yourself, be restored so you can develop the capacity to love the right way but the abuse needs to end first before all these can start.

 • Please dear woman speak to the pastorate so you can be helped and supported to start the process to end this domestic suffering for your children and yourself and allow the man to seek for, actively engage and be fully committed to the help that he seriously needs for modify his behaviour.
 Please don’t be quiet and die due to the abuse or loose your mind and end up committing suicide or end up in the mental health hospital.